GLOBAL MARKETS-Equities gain as investors look for cooler inflation, Fed 'pause'

 In particular, McKinney saw out-performance on Monday of rate sensitive growth sectors such as technology .SPLRCT, as bets that a low inflation readings would give the Fed the go-ahead to stop hiking rates, at least at this week's meeting.

-MSCI's gauge of stocks across the globe .MIWD00000PUS gained 0.36%, keeping it close to Friday's session peak, which was its highest level since May 2022.
-The pan-European STOXX 600 index .STOXX had earlier closed up 0.16%.
+MSCI's gauge of stocks across the globe .MIWD00000PUS gained 0.66%, hitting its highest level since April 2022 in its third straight day of gains.

 While the Fed is expected to keep rates steady, surprise rate hikes by the Reserve Bank of Australia and the Bank of Canada last week have still kept investors alert to the idea of prolonged tightening cycles.

-(Reporting by Sinéad Carew, Elizabeth Howcroft; Editing by Sharon Singleton, Chizu Nomiyama, Andrew Heavens and Nick Zieminski)
+(Reporting by Sinéad Carew, Gertrude Chavez-Dreyfuss, Elizabeth Howcroft; Editing by Andrew Heavens, Nick Zieminski and Lisa Shumaker)

 ((Sinead.carew@thomsonreuters.com; 1 332-219-1897))